A love story saved

 Dr. Sharon Chih is a cardiologist specializing in heart transplant.
 With support from Heart & Stroke donors, she is researching ways to improve outcomes by earlier detection of a complication called cardiac allograft vasculopathy or CAV.
 It affects up to half of heart transplant patients within 10 years.

 Donna and Barry have each beaten heart disease once.
-And together they’re determined to stay strong — in case they need to beat it again.
+And together they’re determined to stay strong as a family— in case they need to beat it again.

 Join the fight to end heart disease and stroke.